BashithaAnthony/iot-iv-fluid-monitoring-system/README.md

 ## My Contributions

 * Designed embedded system for fluid level measurement
-* Developed IoT communication system
+* Assisted in IoT communication system
 * Designed the pcb using Altium
+* Developed the enclosure design
-* Assisted in hardware design and testing
+* Assisted in hardware design, assembling and testing

 ## Project Status